qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 Working with pulses
 ===================

 Special care is needed when working with pulses.
-ODE solvers decide the step length automatically and can miss thin pulses when not properly warned.
+ODE solvers select the step length automatically and can miss thin pulses when not properly warned.
-Integrations methods with variables step have the ``max_step`` options that control the maximum length of a single internal integration step.
+Integrations methods with variable step sizes have the ``max_step`` option that control the maximum length of a single internal integration step.
 This value should be set to under half the pulse width to be certain they are not missed.